kencancode/bitcoinstant/README.md

 # BitcoInstant

+A cryptocurrency price ticker built with Bitcoinaverage API.

-Users can check the prices of different cryptocurrencies (Bitcoin, Ethereum, and Litecoins ) in different currencies (USD, CAD, GBP and EUR) - all in REAL-TIME.
+Users can check the prices of different cryptocurrencies (Bitcoin, Ethereum, and Litecoins ) in different currencies (USD, CAD, GBP and EUR) - all in real-time.

-I worked on this mini project while having a Big Mac, in order to further practice what I have learned in the web development bootcamp such as the server, APIs, and other front-end technologies.
+I worked on this mini project while having a Big Mac, in order to further practice what I have learned in the web development bootcamp.
 This project only took less than one day to build.

 ## Languages & Frameworks